yuyichao/explore/julia/new_gc/bit_swap.md

       `old & marked`. so it needs to check the original mark bit and increment the original old-marked counter if it marks an old object that doesn't have the orignal mark bit set.

+## Alternative write barrier implementations
+Since the old gen has both the mark and old bit set and a normal young gen (i.e. not boing promoted) has both the mark and old bit cleared, we can do the write barrier check using only one of the bits.
+Here we list some alternative write barrier approaches that we've considered.

+As discussed above, these will result in some false positives since it does not use enough bits or violates one of the constraints we have in the write barrier section above.

+If we clear the old bit when the write barrier triggers, it may look like,

+* If `parent.old && !child.old`

+    * clear `parent.old`
+    * put parent in remset

+Note that this will trigger the wb if the parent is a young gen being promoted.
+Since there may be references from old gen to this young gen that didn't trigger the wb before, we need to always promote this kind of object to (live) old gen.

+A variance of the above one is

+* If `parent.old && !child.old && !child.mark`

+    * clear `parent.old`
+    * put parent in remset

+This has the same issue with early promotion of aged young object while avoiding triggering write barrier on old objects with write barrier triggered.
+Note that the `!child.old && !child.mark` can still be checked with a single mask comparing to `0`.

+If we clear the mark bit when the write barrier triggers, it may look like,

+* If `parent.mark && !child.mark`

+    * clear `parent.mark`
+    * put parent in remset

+This is essentially the same with the current write barrier implementation.
+The disadvantage is that it can put objects that are only refering old object in the remset because the object they refer to are in the remset.
+(i.e. this apprach collapse old wb-triggered with young promoting).